Peter Facinelli: Personal life

 Facinelli met actress Jennie Garth on the set of An Unfinished Affair in 1995.
-Facinelli and Garth married on January 20, 2001, in a traditional Catholic ceremony.
-They have three daughters.
+Their first child, a daughter named Luca, was born in 1997.
+Facinelli and Garth married on January 20, 2001, in Montecito, California in a Catholic wedding where their 3-year-old daughter served as flower girl.
+They had two more daughters, born 2002 and 2006.
 In March 2012, Facinelli filed for divorce from Garth, which was finalized in June 2013.
+He later said he felt they had "an arranged marriage" and admitted, "I think if we didn't have children, I wouldn't have stayed."

 Facinelli began dating actress Jaimie Alexander in 2012 after meeting on the set of Loosies.
 They became engaged in March 2015, and announced they had ended their engagement in February 2016.

-On January 1, 2020, he became engaged to Lily Anne Harrison.
-Lily Anne gave birth to their first child together, a son named Jack Cooper, in September 2022.
+On January 1, 2020, Facinelli became engaged to Lily Anne Harrison, whom he met on the Raya dating app.
+They have one child.

-He is a Catholic.
-In 2009, Facinelli acquired Italian citizenship through jus sanguinis in order to shoot a film in Europe, which required that all actors be European citizens.
+Facinelli is Catholic and is a supporter of LGBT rights.
+In 2009, Facinelli acquired Italian citizenship through jus sanguinis to shoot a film in Europe that required that all actors be European citizens.
 Cyclist Letizia Paternoster is Facinelli's niece.